What is a SHA Membership?

 Which boarding schools do you work with?

 SHA currently works with a variety of private schools across the Mid-Atlantic and New England region, with more joining every month.
-Our enrolled students come from 5 continents.
+Our student members come from 6 continents.
 SHA works closely with schools to ensure we are providing services for their students who require local support during an event that requires them to leave the school for any reason.

 Do you communicate with students’ schools?

-In most cases, parent(s) directly enroll their students in SHA’s Emergency Contact and other programs.
+In most cases, parent(s) directly enroll their students in SHA’s Membership programs.
 While SHA may communicate with schools to coordinate arrangements for students, SHA does not act as an official liaison between parents and schools unless needed in an emergency situation.
 For routine questions about school policies and other school matters, parents may obtain such information directly from school administrators to ensure the information they receive is current.

 Is financial aid available?

-At this time, SHA is not able to provide financial support or waivers for our Enrollment Fee; however, some schools have expressed interest in subsidizing SHA Enrollment Fees for their students.
+At this time, SHA is not able to provide financial support or waivers for our Members; however, some schools have expressed interest in subsidizing SHA Membership Fees for their students.
 Ask your school administrators if they might be able to provide financial support for SHA enrollment.
 SHA currently partners with a nonprofit organization that provides scholarships to international students studying at US boarding schools and subsidizes SHA’s enrollment fees as part of the students’ scholarship award.

 Is SHA a form of medical or health insurance?